SensorsINI/physical-cartpole/README.md

 * Calibrate (`Shift+K`)
 * Press `m` untill you see in terminal:
 `Loading step-response experiment protocol!`
-* Press `l` to start the recording of cartpole states to csv file (TODO: make it automatic!)
-* Press `m` to start the step response experiment.
+* Press `n` to start the step response experiment.

     The cartpole will accelerate a few time to the left and to the right.